-Make a gift to Wellfleet Bay's Sea Turtle Project.
+Make a gift to our Sea Turtle Project.

 When most people think of sea turtles, they imagine these marine reptiles enjoying the warm waters of the tropics.
 However, visitors and residents of the Cape may not realize that each summer hundreds of these turtles make their way into Cape Cod Bay!

-Most sea turtles (aside from the leatherback) are ectothermic, meaning that their body temperature is regulated by the temperature of the water around them.
-As winter approaches, the water of Cape Cod Bay slowly decreases, and sea turtles begin to make their way south to warmer tropical waters.
+Excepting the Leatherback, sea turtles are ectothermic—their body temperature is regulated by the temperature of the water around them.
+As winter approaches, the water temperatures in Cape Cod Bay slowly decrease and sea turtles begin to make their way south to warmer, tropical waters.

-However, each year since the late 1970s, some number of juvenile turtles does not make the journey in time.
-Trapped by the hook of the Cape, the turtles become disoriented.
-When the water reaches about 50° by mid-November, the turtles are too cold to eat, drink, or swim, and become “cold-stunned.”
+Every year since the late 1970s, some number of juvenile turtles don't make the journey out of the Bay in time to head south.
+Trapped by the "hook" of the Cape, they become disoriented in the currents.
+When the water reaches about 50°F by mid-November, these disoriented turtles become too cold to eat, drink, or swim—they become cold-stunned.

 Unable to move, these turtles are at the mercy of the winds and currents.
-When strong winds blow in from the north or west, the turtles can be pushed up onto the beach and left behind by the receding tide.
+When strong winds blow in from the north or west, cold-stunned turtles can be pushed up onto the beach by the high tide and left behind as the water recedes during low tide.

-But these cold-stunned turtles are lucky.
-Since 1979, Wellfleet Bay staff and a corps of over 250 volunteers have patrolled the beaches of Cape Cod, on the lookout for cold-stunned turtles, which are rapidly transported to the New England Aquarium for evaluation and rehabilitation.
+Luckily, all is not lost for these sea turtles!
+Since 1979, Wellfleet Bay staff and a corps of over 250 volunteers have patrolled the beaches of Cape Cod night and day during high tide, on the lookout for cold-stunned turtles.
+Any turtle they find is rapidly transported to the sanctuary and then on to the New England Aquarium for evaluation and rehabilitation.

-If you are interested in volunteering with the sea turtle stranding rescue, or in donating supplies or funds to the program, please call us at 508-349-2615.
+If you are interested in volunteering with our sea turtle stranding rescue, please call us at 508-349-2615.

 While unlikely, it is possible to find five species of sea turtles on the Cape.

-Both the smallest and most endangered sea turtle in the world.
-Ironically, it is also the most common turtle to strand on bayside beaches each winter.
-Juvenile ridleys are typically only 5-10 pounds, but adults can grow up to 100 pounds.
-Several hundred typically strand each winter on Cape Cod in recent years.
+At once the smallest and most endangered sea turtle in the world.
+Ironically, the Kemp's Ridley also the most common turtle found cold-stunned on Massachusetts bayside beaches.
+Juveniles are typically only 5-10 pounds, but adults can grow up to 100 pounds.
+Several hundred typically strand each winter on Cape Cod.
+Learn more >

-Named for the green color of its body fat.
-It, too, is endangered and has begun stranding in increasing numbers during the winter months, up to a few dozen per year in the past few years.
+Named for the green color of its body fat, Green Turtles are growing increasingly threatened.
+Like the Loggerhead, this species has begun stranding on Cape Cod beaches in increasing numbers during the winter months—up to a few dozen per year in the past few years.
 Juveniles can weigh anywhere from 5-25 pounds, and adults can reach an impressive 400 pounds.
+Learn more >

-The largest turtle species and heaviest reptile in the world.
-It is also the only sea turtle that can regulate its body temperature internally, unlike most reptiles that rely on their external environment for warmth.
-As such, leatherbacks do not cold-stun, but unfortunately can be killed by boat strikes, fishing gear entanglement, and ingestion of plastic.
-Adult leatherbacks can reach up to eight feet long and weigh 1,500 pounds!
+These are the largest turtle species—and the heaviest reptile—in the world.
+Leatherbacks are also the only sea turtle that can regulate their body temperature internally, unlike most reptiles that rely on their external environment for warmth.
+Thanks to this adaptation, Leatherbacks don't cold-stun.
+But they can still be severely injured or killed by boat strikes, fishing gear entanglement, and ingesting plastic.
+Full-grown adult Leatherbacks can reach up to eight feet in length and weigh 1,500 pounds!
+Learn more >